Mihara/ytpod/README.md

   of the feed.
 Defaults to current directory.
 * **--format** | **-f** -- Output format as per youtube-dl options.
 Use `bestaudio/best` to produce audio only files.
+* **--keep-video** -- By default, ytpod will attempt to produce audio, rather than video files.
+This may not be what you want, hence this option.
 * **--limit** | **-l** -- Maximum number of files to keep on disk.
 Defaults to 10.
 Every previously downloaded file *(youtube IDs are logged into `download_log` in the target directory)* that no longer fits into the feed